Clinical Trials & Research

-At Peninsula Cancer Institute we have established a program to provide our patients access to the latest clinical trials related to cancer care.
-During the trials our research team of physicians, nurses, research assistants, data analysts and other specialists are committed to providing the best possible medical and supportive care while also helping each patient fully understand treatment options.
+At Riverside Peninsula Cancer Institute & Infusion Center, we have established a program to provide our patients access to the latest clinical trials related to cancer care.
+During the trials, our research team of physicians, nurses, research assistants, data analysts and other specialists are committed to providing the best possible medical and supportive care while also helping each patient fully understand treatment options.
 The individuals who take part in clinical trials help contribute to our overall knowledge of cancer treatment while also receiving state-of-the-art care.

 Research is the most effective way we have to improve cancer treatments and give people with cancer the potential for a better quality of life.
 Clinical research into new and more effective types of chemotherapy is ongoing.
 If early studies suggest that a new treatment may be both safe and effective, further trials are carried out to find out whether it is better than existing treatments or has extra benefit when given together with these treatments.
 These trials compare the new treatment to the current best standard treatments.

-Clinical trials are monitored by the Food and Drug Administration (FDA) and the National Cancer Institute (NCI) to insure patient safety and that clinical trial guidelines are followed.
-Each study has a primary physician called a Principal Investigator (PI), who oversees the study.
-Every study is approved by an institutional review board (IRB), which includes laymen, clergy, and health professionals who review the protocol to be sure that the research will not expose the patients to significant risk.
+Clinical trials are monitored by the Food and Drug Administration and the National Cancer Institute to insure patient safety and that clinical trial guidelines are followed.
+Each study has a primary physician called a Principal Investigator, who oversees the study.
+Every study is approved by an institutional review board, which includes laymen, clergy and health professionals who review the protocol to be sure that the research will not expose the patients to significant risk.
 In addition, each study enrolls people who are alike in key ways.
 Eligibility criteria differ from study to study, depending on the research purpose.
 The criteria that determine the studies participants are an important principle of medical research that helps produce reliable results.

 Cancer clinical trials include research at three different phases:

-Phase II trials focus on learning whether the new treatment has anti-cancer effects (e.g. does it shrink tumors?).
+Phase II trials focus on learning whether the new treatment has anti-cancer effects (for example, does it shrink tumors?).
 As in Phase I, only a small number of people take part because of the risks.

 Phase III trials compare the results from taking the new treatment with results from taking standard treatment.
 Phase III trials may include a much larger number of people than Phases I and II.